Covid 19 Delta outbreak: Upper Hutt emergency council meeting over vaccination pass requirement at facilities - NZ Herald

 All said the vaccine pass process was smooth.
 Both Isabelle and Steve had cited issues with getting their vaccine pass from the ministry, which had been struggling to service the huge demand for vaccine passes in recent days.

-Some people hit the town at the strike of midnight, when some Auckland pubs decided to open their doors.
+Some people hit the town at the stroke of midnight, when some Auckland pubs decided to open their doors.

 Headquarters bar owner Leo Molloy told Three's AM Show about 50-80 people came into the bar within the first 40 minutes of opening last night.